openvinotoolkit/model_server/docs/monitoring.md

 There are four types of metrics:

-Counter – counts the number of specific events
+Counter â€“ counts the number of specific events

-Gauge – shows current state of the ovms or model
+Gauge â€“ shows current state of the ovms or model

-Histograms – shows distributions of counters per range
+Histograms â€“ shows distributions of counters per range

-Summary – shows quantiles – will not be used on the server side
+Summary â€“ shows quantiles â€“ will not be used on the server side

 For more information please visit [Prometheus metrics detailed description](https://prometheus.io/docs/concepts/metric_types/)